jumpingjoy/watchnationpro/kate-spade-scallop-2-review.md

 #### How well does fall detection work in Kate Spade Scallop 2?

-Our rating: ★★★★★ | 😎
+Our rating: ★☆☆☆☆ | 😭

-Cannot find
+The Fall detection feature is not available.

 #### How does the emergency SOS safety feature work in Kate Spade Scallop 2?

-Our rating: ★★★★★ | 😎
+Our rating: ★☆☆☆☆ | 😭

-Cannot find it.
+The emergency SOS feature is not available.

-### Kate Spade Scallop 2 Review: General Body Activity Tracking Related Features
+### Kate Spade Scallop 2 Review: General Health Features Activity Tracking

-{% include image.html img="apple-watch-series-6-quick-feature-check.webp" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}
+{% include image.html img="general-health-tracking-smartwatch.webp" alt="Alt for image" caption="general-health-tracking-smartwatch" align="center" %}

 #### How good is menstrual Tracking in Kate Spade Scallop 2?